WHAT HAPPENS TO COUNCIL WASTE AND RECYCLING?

 Jefferies mix the kerbside collected material with organic material derived from other sources (e.g. hospitality and manufacturers) to create and supply compost, soil and mulch products to resellers across metropolitan Adelaide.

 A-Z GUIDE TO WASTE REDUCTION

 Our A-Z guide provides handy tips to reduce your contribution to landfill.
 The guide will indicate which of your kerbside collection bins you can use to dispose household waste or provide alternative solutions that are environmentally friendly.
 Click here to download an A-Z Guide to Waste Reduction.
 You can use the search function to find items within the document.
 If there is something missing please let us know on (08) 8408 0400 or firstname.lastname@example.org

 KERBSIDE WASTE COLLECTION

-Click here to download a 2016/17 Kerbside Collection Calendar or for further information on kerbside collection bins.
+Click here to download a 2017/18 Kerbside Collection Calendar or for further information on kerbside collection bins.

 Additional Kerbside Bins

 Where a service already exists, additional domestic waste bins can be requested by contacting us.
 Bins are provided for an annual fee that covers the cost of collection and disposal of the waste.
 The bins remain the property of the Adelaide Hills Council.

 To assist with fire prevention in the Adelaide Hills Council free green organic drop off days will be available to residents prior to the bushfire season.

 Dates are not yet confirmed, however once they are information will be provided via roadside signs, Council's website, Adelaide Hills Library TV screens, local newspapers, and at all Council Service Centres.